makandra/consul/README.md

 - Fork the repository.
 - Push your changes **with specs**.
 - Send me a pull request.

+Note that we have configured GitHub Actions to automatically run tests in all supported Ruby versions and dependency sets after each push.
+We will only merge pull requests after a green GitHub Actions run.

 I'm very eager to keep this gem leightweight and on topic.
 If you're unsure whether a change would make it into the gem, [talk to me beforehand](mailto:henning.koch@makandra.de).